highcharts/node-export-server/README.md

 ## Additional Notes

-- Ensure to set the `--headless` to `false` when the `--devtools` is set to `true`.
+- Ensure to set the `--headless` to **false** when the `--devtools` is set to **true**.
 Otherwise, there's a possibility that while DevTools may be recognized as enabled, the browser won't be displayed.
 Moreover, if a `debugger` is caught within the browser, it might lead to the entire debugging process getting stuck.
 In such scenarios, you can set the IP address and port (using the value of the `--debuggingPort` option) the same way as described in the section for debugging server-side code.
 This allows you to access DevTools and resume code execution.

 - When using the `--listenToConsole` and `--dumpio` options, be aware that the server's console may become 'polluted' with messages from the browser.
-If you prefer to avoid this, simply set both options to false.
+If you prefer to avoid this, simply set both options to **false**.

 # Performance Notice